ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-avro.md

 ### Mapping Avro and FeatureBase data types

-The `molecula-consumer-kafka` and `molecula-consumer-kafka-delete` CLI commands:
+The `./molecula-consumer-kafka` and `./molecula-consumer-kafka-delete` CLI commands:
 * Read the Avro schema from the Confluent Schema Registry
 * Infers the FeatureBase data type for each field